Oliver Wieland

 detectors are located.
 Charged particle detectors and magnets enable an

-event-by-event tracking of the incoming radioactive projectiles and the reaction
+event-by-event tracking of the incoming radioactive projectiles and the

-reconstruction.
+velocity reconstruction.

 My research activity is reflected in